To main content

-The two-level nature of the work highlights the duality of attitude towards women in the era of consumption - there is a gap between expectations of the modern world and her earthly, bodily nature, her blood and milk.
-The connection with the earth is deliberately lost and destroyed as a dangerous sorcery.
+The two-layered structure of the piece highlights the duality of society’s perception of women in the age of consumption.
+It reveals the tension between the expectations of a modern world and her inherent, corporeal nature — her blood and milk, symbols of life and nourishment.
+The connection to the earth, once vital, has been deliberately severed and dismissed as dangerous sorcery.

 I will never leave you